Gopala05/Flutter_Weather_App/README.md

 # Weather Application

-A Weather Forecast Displaying Application Built using Flutter
+A Weather Forecast Application Built using Flutter.